kisiwu/novice-validator-json/README.md

 )
 ```

-## Good practices
+## Best practices

-### ValidationProperty
+### Validation property

-Too keep the parameters of your routes clean, you should define your schemas in a property of the route `parameters`.
+Too keep your schemas "isolated" from other properties of `parameters`, you should define one property that will contain those schemas.

-You just need to initiate the validator with the name of the property:
+To do that you just need to initiate the validator with the name of the property:

 ```ts
 router.setValidators(